 Despite their flaws, I loved the irreverent characters, with their absurd obsessions and neurotic tendencies, and the hilariously avoidable situations they found themselves in.

-As I progressed through the episodes my fascination with the creative process behind the show grew.
+As I read more about the show, my fascination with the creative process behind it grew.
 It was the musicality of the show I found particularly intriguing, orchestrated by the comedic talents of co-creators Jerry Seinfeld and Larry David.

 Like music, situation comedy has rhythm and it has texture: rhythm is shaped by a show's timing, its scene-structures, and its pacing; textures are created by the 'instruments' of characters and their locations, which amalgamate to create the situations from which the comedy manifests.